ykawataki/c2c/README.md

 ### Using with AI Language Models

-1. Generate a snapshot of your project:
+1. Generate a project snapshot:
 ```bash
 c2c . > context.txt
 ```